sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Mukherjee, A.: Provable Training of a ReLU Gate with Iterative Non-Gradient Methods [Paper](https://arxiv.org/abs/2005.04211).
 Revision requested from Neural Networks.

-Im H. (Graduate Student), Srinivasan R., Steiner R. L., **Karmakar S*, Maxwell D.: The  impact  of  climate  change  on  a  university campus` energy use: use of statistical analysis and building characteristics.
+Im, H. (Graduate Student), Srinivasan R.,  Maxwell D., Steiner R. L., **Karmakar, S.**: The  impact  of  climate  change  on  a  university campus` energy use: use of statistical analysis and building characteristics.

 [Paper](https://www.mdpi.com/2075-5309/12/2/108)